cul/omniauth-cul/README.md

 3. Add gem `omniauth` (>= 2.1) to your Gemfile.
 4. Add this gem, 'omniauth-cul', to your Gemfile.
 5. Run `bundle install`.
+6. Add a :uid column to the User model by running: `rails generate migration AddUidToUsers uid:string:uniq:index`
-6. In `/app/models/user.rb`, find the line where the `devise` method is called (usually with arguments like `:database_authenticatable`, `:registerable`, etc.).
+7. In `/app/models/user.rb`, find the line where the `devise` method is called (usually with arguments like `:database_authenticatable`, `:registerable`, etc.).
 Add these additional arguments to the end of the method call: `:omniauthable, omniauth_providers: [:cas]`
-7. In `/config/routes.rb`, find this line:
+8. In `/config/routes.rb`, find this line:
    ```
     devise_for :users
    ```